Caption Converter User Guide

 Import captions from an existing file by one of these methods:

-• Drag the file over Caption Converter’s app icon, whether it sits on the Dock or in the Applications folder.
+- Drag the file over Caption Converter’s app icon, whether it sits on the Dock or in the Applications folder.

-• If the Caption Converter app is already running, drag the file over Caption Converter’s main window.
+- If the Caption Converter app is already running, drag the file over Caption Converter’s main window.

-• Select the Open...⌘O command under the File menu.
+- Select the command under the menu.

 If the conversion process completes without errors, Caption Converter displays a new document window to display the captions imported from the file.
-Click the EXPORT button to export captions to one of the other formats supported by Caption Converter.
+Click the

 When you import or open a file in Caption Converter, a document window is displayed: